hussamaa/dsverifier/README.md

 ## Graphical User Interface

-To use DSVerifier GUI, is necessary to have at least Java Runtime Environment Version 8.0 Update 40 (jre1.8.0_40)
+To use DSVerifier GUI, it is necessary to have at least Java Runtime Environment Version 8.0 Update 40 (jre1.8.0_40)

 Execution: